You know the old saying “less is more?” When it comes to securing your digital life, that phrase couldn’t be further from the truth.

 It works pretty reliably, although we’ve had the occasional issue with texts from certain companies never arriving.
 It’s a good option if you’re traveling long term and your bank etc doesn’t support app-based authentication.

 There is a better way of dealing with two-factor authentication texts than SMS and Google Voice, however: a dedicated app.

 Two-factor authentication apps link with your accounts on services that support them.
 Any time the service requires a code, the app creates one for you to enter.
 The keys are ever-rotating, typically only valid for a minute or so, and available even if your device doesn’t have internet access at the time.

 There are several of these services on the market now, with Google Authenticator being the most widely used.
 However, newer players are slowly gaining ground, with some offering features that make them a better choice for travelers.

 Authy, for example, goes where Google Authenticator doesn’t: your desktop.
 Unlike Google’s version, Authy supports multiple devices.
-If you happen to lose your phone or drop it in the bath (it happens), you’re not locked out of all your accounts.
+If you happen to lose your phone or drop it in the bath, you’re not locked out of all your accounts.
 Having had that happen to us, Authy’s approach is a godsend.

 Which Services Support Two-Factor Authentication?

 The number of apps and websites that support two-factor authentication continues to grow.
 If you’re looking for details on how to set it up, we’ve linked to the instructions for several popular services below.